luizdanielmlima/movieviz/README.md

 Top Movies App

-A simple Ionic4 app with data from movie database API
+An Ionic4 app with data from movie database API.